sensu/sensu-docs/content/sensu-go/6.4/operations/maintain-sensu/tune.md

 Read the [PostgreSQL parameters documentation][5] for information about setting parameters.

+## Agent reconnection rate

+{{% notice commercial %}}
+**COMMERCIAL FEATURE**: Access the agent-rate-limit backend configuration flag in the packaged Sensu Go distribution.
+For more information, read [Get started with commercial features](../../../commercial/).
+{{% /notice %}}

+It may take several minutes for all agents to reconnect after a sensu-backend restart, especially if you have a large number of agents.
+The agent reconnection rate depends on deployment variables like the number of CPUs, disk space, network speeds, whether you're using a load balancer, and even physical distance between agents and backends.

+Although many variables affect the agent reconnection rate, a reasonable estimate is approximately 100 agents per backend per second.
+If you observe slower agent reconnection rates in your Sensu deployment, consider using the [agent-rate-limit][14] backend configuration flag.

+The [agent-rate-limit][14] backend configuration flag allows you to set the maximum number of agent transport WebSocket connections per second, per backend.
+Set the agent-rate-limit to 100 to improve agent reconnection rate and reduce the time required for all of your agents to reconnect after a backend restart.

 ## Splay and proxy check scheduling

 Adjust the [`splay`][7] and [`splay_coverage`][8] check attributes to tune proxy check executions across an interval.